Beorhtmund/beorhtmund.github.io/javascript-fcc/readme.md

 # FreeCodeCamp JavaScript Projects
 These projects were all created by myself.

-FIX: make new repository for these
+FIX: Make a new repository for this directory.
+Create a GUI for these projects.

 ## CaesarsCipher.js
 Encoded strings are decoded by shifting each character 13 places.